pattonsgirl/CEG2410/Assignments/WebHosting/configuration-HTTP.md

 Create a folder in your course GitHub repository called `web`.
 Create a file named `http-service.md` and create a writeup that includes the following details.

-- Firewall acknowledgments to allow access to server over configured port
-- Controlling apache as a service
-- How the root document directory is defined
+1. Title document with what service you are configuring

+2. Service configurations:
+    - Key pieces of a server block / virtual host file
-- Steps to add your web content to defined root document directory
+        - explain key configuration lines - listening ports; name; web content directory
+    - Why and how to enable or disable a site configuration file
+    - When and how to restart the service

+3. Name configurations
+    - explain how and why the names work - `lastname.wsukduncan.com` and `something-menu.com`

+4. Screenshots to show your service is serving your main site versus your menu site based on your requests

-- At least two ways to tell that your server is serving content via apache
+5. How to access and what system logs show that your service is successfully serving content based on the different requests.
-- Screenshot of browser connecting to server over configured port with the site & public IP in the URL bar

-## TODO: add name requirements & multi-site setup

 ## Submission

-Submit a link in Pilot to your course GitHub repository with your service configuration documentation.
+Submit a link in Pilot to your course GitHub repository with your `http-service.md` documentation.